TechnitiumSoftware/DnsServer/APIDOCS.md

 - `token`: The session token generated by the `login` or the `createToken` call.
 - `dnsServerDomain` (optional): The primary domain name used by this DNS Server to identify itself.
 - `dnsServerLocalEndPoints` (optional): Local end points are the network interface IP addresses and ports you want the DNS Server to listen for requests.
+- `defaultRecordTtl` (optional): The default TTL value to use if not specified when adding or updating records in a Zone.
+- `dnsAppsEnableAutomaticUpdate` (optional): Set to `true` to allow DNS server to automatically update the DNS Apps from the DNS App Store.
+The DNS Server will check for updates every 24 hrs when this option is enabled.
+- `preferIPv6` (optional): DNS Server will use IPv6 for querying whenever possible with this option enabled.
+Default value is `false`.
+- `udpPayloadSize` (optional): The maximum EDNS UDP payload size that can be used to avoid IP fragmentation.
+Valid range is 512-4096 bytes.
+Default value is `1232`.
+- `dnssecValidation` (optional): Set this to `true` to enable DNSSEC validation.
+DNS Server will validate all responses from name servers or forwarders when this option is enabled.
+- `eDnsClientSubnet` (optional): Set this to `true` to enable EDNS Client Subnet.
+DNS Server will use the public IP address of the request with a prefix length, or the existing Client Subnet option from the request while resolving requests.
+- `eDnsClientSubnetIPv4PrefixLength` (optional): The EDNS Client Subnet IPv4 prefix length to define the client subnet.
+Default value is `24`.
+- `eDnsClientSubnetIPv6PrefixLength` (optional): The EDNS Client Subnet IPv6 prefix length to define the client subnet.
+Default value is `56`.
+- `qpmLimitRequests` (optional): Sets the Queries Per Minute (QPM) limit on total number of requests that is enforces per client subnet.
+Set value to `0` to disable the feature.
+- `qpmLimitErrors` (optional): Sets the Queries Per Minute (QPM) limit on total number of requests which generates an error response that is enforces per client subnet.
+Set value to `0` to disable the feature.
+Response with an RCODE of FormatError, ServerFailure, or Refused is considered as an error response.
+- `qpmLimitSampleMinutes` (optional): Sets the client query stats sample size in minutes for QPM limit feature.
+Default value is `5`.
+- `qpmLimitIPv4PrefixLength` (optional): Sets the client subnet IPv4 prefix length used to define the subnet.
+Default value is `24`.
+- `qpmLimitIPv6PrefixLength` (optional): Sets the client subnet IPv6 prefix length used to define the subnet.
+Default value is `56`.
+- `clientTimeout` (optional): The amount of time the DNS server must wait in milliseconds before responding with a ServerFailure response to a client request when no answer is available.
+Valid range is `1000`-`10000`.
+Default value is `4000`.
+- `tcpSendTimeout` (optional): The amount of time in milliseconds a TCP socket must wait for an ACK before closing the connection.
+This option will apply for DNS requests being received by the DNS Server over TCP, TLS, or HTTPS transports.
+Valid range is `1000`-`90000`.
+Default value is `10000`.
+- `tcpReceiveTimeout` (optional): The amount of time in milliseconds a TCP socket must wait for data before closing the connection.
+This option will apply for DNS requests being received by the DNS Server over TCP, TLS, or HTTPS transports.
+Valid range is `1000`-`90000`.
+Default value is `10000`.
+- `quicIdleTimeout` (optional): The time interval in milliseconds after which an idle QUIC connection will be closed.
+This option applies only to QUIC transport protocol.
+Valid range is `1000`-`90000`.
+Default value is `60000`.
+- `quicMaxInboundStreams` (optional): The max number of inbound bidirectional streams that can be accepted per QUIC connection.
+This option applies only to QUIC transport protocol.
+Valid range is `1`-`1000`.
+Default value is `100`.
+- `listenBacklog` (optional): The maximum number of pending connections.
+This option applies to TCP, TLS, and QUIC transport protocols.
+Default value is `100`.
 - `webServiceLocalAddresses` (optional): Local addresses are the network interface IP addresses you want the web service to listen for requests.
 - `webServiceHttpPort` (optional): Specify the TCP port number for the web console and this API web service.
 Default value is `5380`.
 - `webServiceEnableTls` (optional): Set this to `true` to start the HTTPS service to access web service.